BL-Labs/azureheld_resources/README.md

     **Headings**:
     flickrid - photo id of the image enteredtext - Text entered by user
-    from -
+    from &
-    to -    Between which two dates did this tag appear or dissapear from the image (in epoch seconds) tagid - tag id given by flickr to the tag author - user id of commenter
+    to -    This tag appeared or dissapeared between these two scan dates (in epoch seconds). tagid - tag id given by flickr to the tag author - user id of commenter
     tag - simplyfied tag (eg for use in flickr's URL schemes)